Feature #19001

 If there is no symmetric construction and de-construction along these lines, a number of use cases become more complicated and less ergonomic.

-Updated by RubyBugs (A Nonymous) over 2 years ago
+Updated by RubyBugs (A Nonymous) almost 4 years ago

 Per @matz (Yukihiro Matsumoto) here, the preference would be for the constructor to take either: